Charles E. Schmidt College of Medicine

-Throughout year 3, there are up to three half days a week of "white space time" - time set aside for students to pursue their own interests - such as clinical experiences in subspecialties, research, or community health projects.
-During year 4, students have the opportunity to take a wide range of hospital-based and other electives in addition to required sub-internships.
+Throughout year 3, are provided with "white space time" - time set aside for students to pursue their own interests - such as clinical experiences in subspecialties, research, or community health projects.
+During year 4, students have the opportunity to take a wide range of hospital-based and other electives in addition to required acting-internships.
 The Transition to Residency course at the end of year 4 brings all our students together for an immersion experience to prepare them for the next phase of their education - residency.

 For a copy of our Admissions Brochure, click here.

-The 11 General Competencies all graduates are expected to achieve are:
+The FAU Medical Education Program Goals guide the MD curriculum.
+The 8 Competencies* all graduates are expected to achieve are: